Table of Contents

 Figure 2.1, “The architecture of the GRASP software package” illustrates the architecture of the GRASP software package organization.
-This architecture deploy decoupled modules completely independent between them, such as the scientific core or the settings module, and then, the controller module is the responsible for communications between them.
-The dashed boxes show the application-specific modules (input / output drivers) that can be optionally added to the GRASP.
+This architecture deployes decoupled independent modules, such as configuration (settings) module, scientific core and the controller module, which communicates between them.
+The dashed boxes show the application-specific modules (input / output drivers) that can be optionally added to the GRASP software package.

-This design of the package was aimed to reduce coupling as much as possible between independently developed subsystems and doing it extensible.
+This design by modules of the package aimes to minimize dependency between developed subsystems and enabling its extensibility.
 As a result, the two most valuable aspects realized in the GRASP architecture are:

 - the common interfaces were defined for the replaceable elements;

-The measurements and retrieved parameters for grasp are a quite long list of available options.
-At same time, the list of measurements and retrieved parameters change strongly depending on the application and inversion strategy selected.
-An example of this focused on PARASOL applications can be found in Dubovik et al. (2011).
-Therefore, this document refers to the inverted observations and retrieved properties using terms: "input measurements/observations", "retrieved parameters/characteristics".
-The details of application of GRASP algorithm to specific measurements are expected to be clear for users from comments included in the input and text of the source files.
-Examples and relevant scientific discussion can be found from referred articles.
+The list of measurements and the retrieved parameters can present a variety of possibilities.
+This list can change strongly depending on the selected application and the inversion strategy.
+An example of the measurements and the retrieved parameters configuration for the PARASOL space observation application can be found in Dubovik et al. (2011).
+Therefore, this document refers to the inverted observations and retrieved properties using the terms: "input measurements/observations", "retrieved parameters/characteristics".
+The details of the application of the GRASP algorithm to specific measurements are expected to be clarified to users from the comments included in the input and the text of the source files.
+Examples and relevant scientific discussion can be found in referred articles.
 Additionally, the software package is distributed together with some examples.
-We really encourage the reader, once the code is compiled and ready to be executed, to have a look to the examples and run them.
+Once the code is compiled and ready to be executed, the users are encouraged to consult and run the examples.

 The inputs of GRASP contain the following information:

-- definition of unknowns (and forward model used) and
+- definition of unknowns (and the employed forward model);

 - retrieval setting and a priori constraints.

-It should be noted that the inputs not only include the actual observations that need to be inverted but also the information that drives many aspects of the retrieval including "the exact forward model" and the assumptions used, variety of a priori constraints used, the mathematical and logical procedures used, etc. Though, such information is generally expected in the input for any retrieval, the GRASP stands out from most of existing retrieval methods/codes by the flexibility of the retrieval and versatility of its applicability.
+It should be noted that the inputs include not only the actual observations needed to be inverted, but also an ancillary information that drives many aspects of the retrieval.
+For instance, the employed "exact forward model" and the assumptions, the variety of a priori constraints, the mathematical and logical procedures, etc. Though, such information is generally expected in the input for any retrieval, the GRASP stands out from most of existing retrieval methods/codes by the flexibility of the retrieval and the versatility of its applicability.

 - "measurements" – includes the actual values of measurements and some information of their configurations;

-The control unit provides the measurement to the retrieval via "SDATA measurement structure" prepared using specific data reader.
-The description of the structure is provided in Section 4.2.1, “The SDATA format” The configuration information is provided by the control unit from the YAML configuration files described in Section 4.1.1, “Settings file” The list of parameters and their explanations are provided in Section 188.8.131.52, “HELP argument”.
+The control unit provides the measurements to the retrieval via "SDATA measurement structure", prepared using a specific data reader.
+The description of the structure is provided in Section 4.2.1, “The SDATA format”.
+The configuration information is provided by the control unit from the YAML configuration files, described in Section 4.1.1, “Settings file”.
+The list of parameters and their explanations are provided in Section 188.8.131.52, “HELP argument”.
 This information can be directly assessed by typing "help" command.

-Retrieval library keeps its old capability of running as an stand alone application.
-In this case, measurement description has to be provided in sdata format (see Section 4.2.1, “The SDATA format”).
-In fact, this format also work when the entire system is executed because it was ported from the scientific library to the entire system.
-The reason to port this format is because it is a easy format for scientific community.
+Retrieval library keeps its old capability of running as a stand alone application.
+In this case, the measurements description has to be provided in sdata format (see Section 4.2.1, “The SDATA format”).
+In fact, this format also works when the entire system is executed because it was ported from the scientific library to the entire system.
+This format is an easier one for the scientific community.
 When the entire system is executed, a settings file in YAML format defines the inversion strategy.
-In the case of just use the scientific core like an stand alone application a settings file in ascii format has to be provided.
-This file has a fix place for each parameter.
-In the scope of this guide is not described that file.
-It is good to know that scientific module can be isolated and tested independently but it is only for development purposes.
-If the reader is interesting in know more details about that the technical documentation can be reviewed (www.grasp-open.com/tech-doc).
-Note that, for general user, it is not recommended to run separately scientific library.
+In the case of using the scientific core as a stand alone application, a settings file in ascii format has to be provided.
+Each parameter in this file has a specific fixed location that should be respected.
+The curent guide, however, does not describe this file structure.
+Please note that the scientific module can be isolated and tested independently, but it is only for development purposes.
+If the reader is interested in knowing more details about that, the technical documentation can be reviewed (www.grasp-open.com/tech-doc).
+Note also that, for a general user, it is not recommended to run separately the scientific library.

-The structure of the scientific GRASP code is shown in Figure 2.3, “General structure of the GRASP scientific algorithm (Fig.3 in Dubovik et al. 2011)”.
-The code and retrieval is organized as an interaction of the two main functionally different modules: "Numerical Inversion" and "Forward model".
-The "Numerical Inversion" is the module that drives the whole retrieval, therefore it can be considered as hierarchically main part of the core algorithm program that determines the retrieval data flow.
+The structure of the scientific GRASP code is shown in Figure 2.3, “General structure of the GRASP scientific algorithm (Fig.3 in Dubovik et al. 2011).”.
+The code and retrieval are organized as an interaction of the two main functionally different modules: "Numerical Inversion" and "Forward model".
+The "Numerical Inversion" is the module that drives the whole retrieval, therefore it can be considered as hierarchically the main part of the core algorithm program that determines the retrieval data flow.
 The "Forward model" implements simulations of the inverted observations.
-The overall GRASP development concept emphasizes the generalized structure of algorithm and the retrieval.
-This assumes that algorithm should be versatile, i.e. applicable to variety of remote sensing observations, and also that algorithm should allow some flexibility in choosing retrieval approaches, i.e. choosing different assumptions of overall retrieval, different mathematical procedures, different physical models for simulating observations, different presentation of obtained results, etc. Therefore, both "Numerical Inversion" and "Forward model" modules are adapted for implementing varieties of different procedures.
-At the same time, the data flow interaction between these modules is implemented and high tolerance of overall code to the modifications inside of each module.
-The information transmitted from input "Observation definition" and "Inversion settings" modules determine the actual regime of retrieval execution.
+The overall GRASP development concept emphasizes the generalized structure of the algorithm and the retrieval.
+This assumes that the algorithm should be versatile, i.e. applicable to variety of remote sensing observations, and enable some flexibility in choosing retrieval approaches.
+For instance, choosing of different: assumptions of overall retrieval; mathematical procedures; physical models for simulating observations; presentations of obtained results, etc. Therefore, both "Numerical Inversion" and "Forward model" modules are adapted for implementing varieties of different procedures.
+At the same time, the data flow interaction between these modules and a high tolerance of overall code to the modifications inside of each module are implemented.
+The information transmitted from the input "Observation definition" and the "Inversion settings" modules determines the actual regime of the retrieval execution.

-The data flow exchange between the "Numerical Inversion" and "Forward model" modules, illustrated in Fig.6 includes the information about the following values:
+The data flow exchange between the "Numerical Inversion" and the "Forward model" modules, as illustrated in Fig. 6, includes the information about the following values:

 f * vector of inverted measurements,